medikoo/deferred/README.md

 });
 ```

 An asynchronous function receives a callback argument which handles both error and expected value.

-`deferred` was created to make work with asynchronous flow straightforward and easy, however to take advantage of that, we need to work with functions that will actually return promises instead of taking callbacks.
-We can turn function that takes callback into one that returns promise with `deferred.promisify`:
+It's not convienient to work with both promises and callback style functions.
+When you decide to build your flow with promises __don't mix both concepts just `promisify` asynchronous functions so they return promises instead__.

 ```javascript
 var deferred = require('deferred')